Wood Wastebasket

 I had some old brass door hinges in my garage to use for my project, so I didn't have to buy any new ones.
 I like the look of black metal with aged cedar, so I painted the hinges and the tops of the screws with RUST-OLEUM black enamel spray paint.

-Place the lid on top of the wood waste basket and center it from side to side.
-Mark the holes with a pencil or nail and pre-drill them for the size screw your going to use to attach the hinges.
+Place the lid on the wood waste basket and center it from side to side.
+Mark the holes with a pencil or nail and pre-drill them for the size screw you plan to use to attach the hinges.

 Wood Waste Basket Hinged Lid